ibm-cloud-docs/dl/pricing.md

 ### Local routing charges
 {: #pricing-local-routing-charges}

 Local routing is the default routing option.
-It provides access to data centers within the same market as the Direct Link PoP.
+It provides access to data centers within the same market as the {{site.data.keyword.dl_short}} PoP.
 There's no charge for Local routing.

 ### Global routing charges
 {: #pricing-global-routing-charges}